You are here:

 - Paddy’s Range State Park

 The Dhelkunya Dja Land Management Board will be established after commencement of the settlement.
 A majority of members will be nominated by the DDWCAC.
-The remaining members representing the government and the broader community will be nominated by the State.
+The remaining members representing the State and the broader community will be nominated by the State.

 Joint management will benefit both Dja Dja Wurrung and the wider community by recognising Dja Dja Wurrung culture and knowledge, providing quality visitor and tourism experiences, improving public education and conserving, protecting and enhancing natural and cultural values.